ai-cfia/dev-rel-docs/adr/001-ailab-using-adr.md

 ### Format

+- Language: ADRs should be written in English for uniformity and broader reach.
+  French versions should be provided eventually.
+- Clarity: Aim for straightforward and simple language in the ADRs.
+- Proofreading: Review each ADR for linguistic and grammatical errors before finalizing.
+Tools like Antidote can be useful.
 - File Naming: ADRs will follow the naming convention XXX-tag.md, for example, 001-ailab-using-adr.md.
   - XXX: A three-digit number to ensure ADRs are listed in numerical order.
   - tag: A descriptive tag of the decision.
-- Attachments: Attachments like illustrations and diagrams will share the same name prefix as the ADR, for example, 001-ailab-using-adr-template.md.
+- French Versions: French translations will carry the same name prefix as the original ADR, followed by '.fr-ca'.
+For example, 001-ailab-using-adr.fr-ca.md.
+- Attachments: Diagrams and other attachments will carry the original ADR's name prefix.
+For example, 001-ailab-using-adr-template.md.
-- Title Format: Titles for ADRs (and attachments if required) should start with the prefix "ADR-XXX: " followed by a brief description of the decision.
-  The numbers should match between the file name and the title.
-Example:
+- Title Format: Titles should start with "ADR-XXX: ", followed by a brief description.
+Numbers should match between the file name and title.
-  "ADR-001: Adopting Architecture Decision Records".
-- Sections: An ADR will include the following sections: Executive Summary, optional illustration, Context, Decision, Alternatives Considered, Consequences, and References.
+- Sections: An ADR will include Executive Summary, Context, Decision, Alternatives Considered, Consequences, and References.
 See [ADR Template](./001-ailab-using-adr-template.md) for more details.

 ### Implicit Statuses

-- PROPOSED: ADRs or modifications proposed via active pull requests and placed in the adr/ folder.
+- PROPOSED: ADRs or modifications proposed via active GitHub pull requests and placed in the adr/ folder.
 - ACCEPTED: ADRs merged in the main branch.
-- REJECTED: Pull requests that have been rejected or issues that led to a decision not to proceed.
+- REJECTED: GitHub pull requests that have been rejected or GitHub issues that led to a decision not to proceed.
 - DEPRECATED: ADRs moved to the adr/archives/ folder, indicating the decision is void.
 - SUPERSEDED: ADRs replaced by a new one and moved to adr/archives/, retaining